 E.T.
 THE EXTRA TERRESTRIAL

-The video clip features the theme tune to the E.T. film, which was written by John Williams.
+Firstly, the video clip features the flying theme music to the E.T. film, which was written by John Williams.
 Released in 1982, E.T.
 The Extra Terrestrial is a classic American sci-fi movie co-produced and directed by Steven Spielberg.
 Of course, if you were a child of the 80s, then you would have known that already, unless you were living on another planet, of course!

 This heart-warming story revolves around a lonely ten year old boy named Elliot (played by Henry Thomas) who becomes friends with an alien (E.T.) who has become stranded on Earth.
 Whilst trying to keep E.T. hidden from his Mother and the Government, Elliot and his siblings try to help the confused but friendly alien to return home.

-This is probably the most iconic image from the movie
+The E.T. bike across the full moon is probably the most iconic image from the movie.

-E.T. became even more of a success than Star Wars, and soon became the highest-grossing movie ever.
+Of course, it's bums on seats at that really count for the film makers, and E.T. became even more of a success than Star Wars, Indeed, it soon became the highest-grossing movie ever.
 This was surpassed in 1993 by Jurassic Park, which just happens to be another Spielberg classic.
 However, E.T. holds the record for the highest grossing film of the 1980s.

 I was 14 when this film was in the cinemas, and the mention of E.T. always triggers a memory of some moron stealing my seat while I was getting some popcorn.
 Luckily, he was about half my age and so there was no problem getting my seat back!
 Actually, come to think of it, most of the audience was younger than both myself and my friend from school, so it felt a little awkward.
 We still enjoyed the movie, nonetheless.